 - What are the key dates I need to know?

 - What types of home/construction qualify?

 - Who qualifies?

-The First Home Owner Grant (FHOG) is a $10,000 payment available to eligible first-home buyers who buy or build their new home valued up to $750,000.
+The regional First Home Owner Grant (FHOG) is a $20,000 payment for first-home buyers who buy or build their new home, valued up to $750,000, in regional Victoria.

 A new home includes:

 - A newly built home,

 - An existing property being sold for the first time as a new residence, or

 - A land and building package.

 All first-home buyers in metropolitan Melbourne and regional Victoria must meet all FHOG eligibility criteria.

 |Regional councils A-G||Regional councils G-M||Regional councils M-Y|